openmsa/Adapters/README.md

 ```

 ###### Define the model features
-Copy the following and add your <modelIdentifier> for each allowed features:
+Copy the following and add your <modelIdentifier> for each allowed feature:
 ```sh
 $cp /opt/ses/templates/server_ALL/manageLinks.properties /opt/ses/properties/specifics/server_ALL/manageLinks.properties
 ```